Lower Bounds for the Decay of Correlations in Non-uniformly Expanding Maps

-Let us now take a subset $\wt X\subset X$ and define the first return map $\wh T$.
-The \emph{first ingredient} of our theorem is the \emph{Lasota-Yorke inequality} for the transfer operator $\wh \P$ of $\wh T$ with respect to the norm $\|\cdot\|_\B$ and $\|\cdot\|_{L^1}$.
+Let us now take a subset $\hat{X}\subset X$ and define the first return map $\wh T$.
+The \emph{first ingredient} of our theorem is the \emph{Lasota-Yorke inequality} for the transfer operator $\wh \P$ of $\wh T$ with respect to the norms $\|\cdot\|_\B$ and $\|\cdot\|_{L^1}$.
 Hence, $\wh \P$ has a fixed point $\hat h$ that defines an absolutely continuous measure $\hat \mu$ invariant under $\wh T$.
 The measure $\hat \mu$ can be extended to a measure $\mu$ on $X$ invariant under $T$.
-We may assume ergodicity for $\hat \mu$, otherwise we can take an ergodic component.
+We may assume ergodicity for $\hat \mu$, otherwise we take an ergodic component.
 Then the ergodicity of $\hat \mu$ gives ergodicity of $\mu$.
 However, we also need some mixing property for $\mu$.
 Therefore our \emph{second ingredient} is to require that the function $\tau$ given by the first return time is \emph{aperiodic}, which is equivalent to the weak mixing of $\mu$ for $T$.
-The \emph{third ingredient} is the \emph{renewal condition}, which could be stated by asking that $||R_n||$ decays at least as $n^{-(\beta+1)}$, with $\beta>1$.
+The \emph{third ingredient} is precise tail estimates as they are required in the renewal theory approach.
+In this regard, let us call $||R_n||$ the operator norm (see below) of the $n$-th power of the transfer operator restricted to the level sets with first return time $\tau=n$; then we ask that $\sum_{k=n+1}^{\infty}||R_k||$ decays at least as $n^{-\beta}$, with $\beta>1$.